javierriveracastro/betteroll-swade/GLOBAL_ACTIONS.md

-# Better Rolls 2 for SWADE: Globa actions documentation.
+# Better Rolls 2 for SWADE: Global actions documentation.

 Global actions are a json encoded set of instructions that allow the user to customize how Better Rolls work.